 - Heather H., P4 Student

-Brandon Dyson and Sam Oh.
+Brandon Dyson and Sam Oh here.
 We are practicing, board certified, residency-trained pharmacists.
-We are teachers and preceptors to students just like yourself.
+We are teachers and licensed student preceptors.

-We are here to make your life easier.
+We created tl;dr pharmacy to make your life easier.

 How do we know this?